Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/Introduction.md

 # get the Hamiltonian
 operators = expand(Generator((t, U), Bonds(lattice), config, nothing, false))
 ```
 The last line displays all the generated operators in the Hamiltonian in the latex form.
+Here, in the subscript of the electronic annihilation/creation operator, an extra orbital index is also displayed.
 In the following sections listed below, we will explain in brief how these codes work.
-For more detailed explanations, please refer to the manual of [`Essentials`](@ref essentials).
+Specifically, in [Spatial info of a unitcell](@ref), we will introduce how to construct the unitcell as .
+For more detailed explanations, the manual of [`Essentials`](@ref essentials) can also be referred.

 ```@contents
 Pages = [